texmacs/tm-forge/miscellanea/komments/README.md

 In TeXmacs, the Versioning Tool already provides an easy mechanism to mark changes made to a document and to revise them, accepting or rejecting them.
 However it lacks the notion of comments accompanying changes (it primarily searches differences between *files* and any added comment would appear as an addition to the text).
 And conversely, the recently added Comment package allows making comments, but if one proposes a change inside such a comment, it is then painful and error-prone to manually implement it.
 We need the two features combined.

-**This package tries to fill this gap by hacking commenting tools that work hand in hand with the Versioning Tools**.
+**This plugin tries to fill this gap by hacking commenting tools that work hand in hand with the Versioning Tools**.

-My commenting tools were developed before the official Comment package became available (and hence it does not make use of it).
+This commenting tool was developed before the official Comment package became available (and hence it does not make use of it).
 I have renamed my stuff to Komment, in order to avoid any confusion.

 How it works
 ------------

-This Komment package provides a new “komment” tag for highlighting text chunks one wishes to change and/or comment, together with appropriate commands for introducing and editing that tag.
+This Komment plugin provides a new “komment” tag for highlighting text chunks one wishes to change and/or comment, together with appropriate commands for introducing and editing that tag.
 Komments by multiple authors can co-exist and can be given a different highlighting color.
 Komments are also time-stamped.

 ![](./balloon_display.png)